lyokha/nginx-combined-upstreams-module/README.md

 Upstrand *us1* will combine all upstreams whose names start with *u0* and upstream *b01* as backup.
 Backup upstreams are checked if all normal upstreams fail.
-The *failure* means that all upstreams in normal or backup cycles have responded with statuses listed in directive *next_upstream_statuses*.
-The directive accepts *4xx* and *5xx* statuses notation.
+The *failure* means that all upstreams in normal or backup cycles have responded with statuses listed in directive *next_upstream_statuses* or were *blacklisted*.
+An upstream is set as blacklisted when it has parameter *blacklist_interval* and responded with a status listed in the *next_upstream_statuses*.
+Blacklisting state is not shared between nginx worker processes.
+The *next_upstream_statuses* directive accepts *4xx* and *5xx* statuses notation.
 Directive *order* currently accepts only one value *start_random* which means that starting upstreams in normal and backup cycles after worker fired up will be chosen randomly.
 Starting upstreams in further requests will be cycled in round-robin manner.
-Additionally, a modifier *per_request* is also accepted in the *order*
-directive: it turns off the global per-worker round-robin cycle.
+Additionally, a modifier *per_request* is also accepted in the *order* directive: it turns off the global per-worker round-robin cycle.
 The combination of *per_request* and *start_random* makes the starting upstream in every new request be chosen randomly.

 Such a failover between *failure* statuses can be reached during a single request by feeding a special variable that starts with *upstrand_* to the